 WiFi signal strength can degrade rapidly.
 You can use a portable device such as an iPhone or a laptop to walk around your location and see where the signal begins to fade.
-This is where you want to put a repeater.
-The goal is to extend the range of the wireless to all areas of your home or office, but if your wifi fails right before the bathroom door, that is fine.
-Place repeaters is areas where you see approximately forty percent signal strength.
+This is where you want to put a WiFi signal extender (WiFi repeater).
+The goal is to extend the range of the wireless to all areas of your home or office, but if your WiFi fails right before the bathroom door, that is fine.
+Place WiFi signal extenders in areas where you see approximately forty percent signal strength.
 You do not want to place it too far away, as the repeater might not get a clean enough signal to pass along.
-Repeaters plug directly into the wall and are easy to configure.
+WiFi signal extenders plug directly into the wall and are easy to configure.

 Power cycling is the process of “rebooting” the router and modem.
 When we power cycle a network, we generally will do all computers behind the router, as well.
 This gives those devices the opportunity to clear memory and refresh IP addresses.
 This is typically done when a noticeable slow-down has occurred or if you are having connectivity issues and cannot connect to the Internet.